 The Relevant Jurisdictional Law seeks to protect and enhance the rights of data subjects.
 These rights cover the safeguarding of personal data, protection against the unlawful processing of personal data and the unrestricted movement of personal data within the EU.
 It should be noted that GDPR does not apply to information already in the public domain.

-Call and Check is pleased to provide the following Privacy Notice:
+Call&Check is pleased to provide the following Privacy Notice:

 Some personal data may be collected about you from the forms and surveys you complete, from records of our correspondence and phone calls and details of your visits to our website, including but not limited to personally identifying information like Internet Protocol (IP) addresses.
 Call and Check may from time to time use such information to identify its visitors.
-Call and Check may also collect statistics about the behavior of visitors to its website.
+Call and Check may also collect statistics about the behaviour of visitors to its website.

 A cookie is a small file placed on your computer’s hard drive.
 It enables our website to identify your computer as you view different pages on our website.

 Cookies allow websites and applications to store your preferences in order to present content, options or functions that are specific to you.
 They also enable us to see information like how many people use the website and what pages they tend to visit.